Stationary entrance Markov chains, inducing, and level-crossings of random walks: Entrance and exit Markov chains via the method of inducing

+\begin{lemma} Let $Y$ be a topologically irreducible topologically recurrent weak Feller Markov chain that takes values in a metric space $\XX$.
+Then

-In fact, as in the proof of Lemma~\ref{lem: Radon}, by topological irreducibility and weak Fellerness of $Y$ we can find an open neighbourhood $U$ of $x$ such that $\inf_{y \in U} \P_y(\tau_G'(Y) <\infty)>0$.
-The claim now follows by topological recurrence and the strong Markov property of the chain $Y$, which returns to $U$ $\P_x$-a.s.
+\end{lemma} \begin{proof} As in the proof of Lemma~\ref{lem: Radon}, by topological irreducibility and weak Feller property of $Y$ we can find an open neighbourhood $U$ of $x$ such that $\inf_{y \in U} \P_y(\tau_G'(Y) <\infty)>0$.
+The claim now follows by topological recurrence and the strong Markov property of the chain $Y$, which returns to $U$ $\P_x$-a.s. \end{proof}

+\begin{proof}[{\bf Proof of Theorem~\ref{thm: inducing bijection}}] First of all, the sets of invariant measures of the chains $Y^A$, $Y^{\to A}$, and $Y^{A^c \to}$ are non-empty since they contain the zero measure (an even non-zero ones, by Proposition~\ref{prop: Skorokhod}).